Dun-sin/Code-Magic/README.md

 ### 🚀 About

-Code Magic is a website where you can get simple CSS tricks to make your application elegant with just few clicks.
+Code Magic is a website where you can get simple CSS tricks to make your application elegant with just a few clicks.

 ![code magic v2](https://github-production-user-asset-6210df.s3.amazonaws.com/78784850/268496391-eb41fa2f-0617-49e1-9035-c9ade068624d.gif)